demirobin/introComputerGraphics/README.md

 # introComputerGraphics
--My final project of introductory course in computer graphics.
+-My final project of the introductory course in computer graphics COMP 557.